YUN0626/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Problem-/README.md

 The reason is that in the early stages of training, the decision-making of the neural network may not be accurate.
 We hope to experience a variety of situations early in training to ensure the diversity of the training data.
 Our setting for epsilon starts at 0.9 and eventually decreases to 0.05.

-3.Soft update is a method of updating network parameters."
+3.Soft update is a method of updating network parameters.

 ## Conclusion and Future work
 ● Average Travel Time(ATT):